 Sec.
 11b.
 VIOLATION OF CONDITION OF RELEASE PENDING TRIAL; DENIAL OF BAIL.
 Any person who is accused in this state of a felony or an offense involving family violence, who is released on bail pending trial, and whose bail is subsequently revoked or forfeited for a violation of a condition of release may be denied bail pending trial if a judge or magistrate in this state determines by a preponderance of the evidence at a subsequent hearing that the person violated a condition of release related to the safety of a victim of the alleged offense or to the safety of the community.

 (Added Nov.
 8, 2005; amended Nov.
 6, 2007.)

 Sec.
 11c.
-VIOLATION OF AN ORDER FOR EMERGENCY PROTECTION INVOLVING FAMILY VIOLENCE.
+VIOLATION OF ORDER FOR EMERGENCY PROTECTION OR OTHER PROTECTIVE ORDER INVOLVING FAMILY VIOLENCE; DENIAL OF BAIL.
 The legislature by general law may provide that any person who violates an order for emergency protection issued by a judge or magistrate after an arrest for an offense involving family violence or who violates an active protective order rendered by a court in a family violence case, including a temporary ex parte order that has been served on the person, or who engages in conduct that constitutes an offense involving the violation of an order described by this section may be taken into custody and, pending trial or other court proceedings, denied release on bail if following a hearing a judge or magistrate in this state determines by a preponderance of the evidence that the person violated the order or engaged in the conduct constituting the offense.

 (Added Nov.
 6, 2007.)